 A report by the Borgen project (2019) states that although the health care system in Senegal is improving, there is still a lack of effort to address health disparities within the population.
 As a result, only 32 percent of rural households have access to regular health care.

-Despite the health solutions being developed every year, we are still a long way out from solving several health challenges, and is for this reason that we still need to continue innovating to increase the odds of tackling the health challenges we face in Kenya and the rest of the world.
+Despite the health solutions being developed every year, we are still a long way out from solving several health challenges, and it is for this reason that we still need to continue innovating to increase the odds of tackling the health challenges we face in Kenya and the rest of the world.
 The innovative solutions will help improve access of services and products and creation of employment for the youth.
 It will also break down barriers and change the health ecosystem in the world.

 The Africa Basque Challenge is a youth innovation challenge that brings together youth from different countries to co-create impactful solutions for their communities.
 The challenge is organized by Modragon Team Academy, Zuhura Innovations Africa, Anesvad and Diversity 4 Equality.

 The challenge is targeting youth age 18 to 35 years, living in Kenya, Senegal and the Basque county age 18 to 45 years.
 It will have 40 participants, 17 Kenya, 6 Senegal and 17 Basque county, who will form multicultural teams to innovatively create solutions that will breakdown barrier in access to health.